nametree

 Camila young ceremonial attendant; one of the biggest breakout names for Mexican-American girls in the 21st century

-Carlos free man (Spanish form of Charles); a steady favorite in Mexican-American families for generations
+Carlos "man" (Spanish form of Charles, from Germanic karl); a steady favorite in Mexican-American families for generations

 Carmen garden, orchard (from Mount Carmel); a graceful classic carried across generations